Ohiopyle Falls is located right in town.

 He believed in incorporating natural landscapes into his designs rather than disturbing them.
 One of his most popular and well-known designs is located just 10 minutes up the road on PA-381North/Mill Road.

-The house is known as Fallingwater, and was designed for the family of Edgar Kaufman.
+The house is known as Fallingwater and was designed for the family of Edgar Kaufman.
 Kaufman, a wealthy department store owner from Pittsburgh, wanted this to be his family’s summer vacation home.

 Wharton Iron Furnace